Scottish Word: Bairnie.

 Noo this is a bairnie shot an it’s a chip ontae the green no a drive.
 And Mak sure ye dinni hit the big yin in the ee, nor tak a divot oot o his luif … Continue reading Bairnie.

 I mind when we had scaffie drivers, an scaffie bin-men wi a craik a wave an a smile, aye and women too, an no takin photies o the streets iviry week either.
-Translated: scaffie: refuse collector. … Continue reading Scaffie.
+Translate: scaffie: refuse collector. … Continue reading Scaffie.

 “Jings yer pulse is fairly fleein, but ah’m no a real nurse ye ken.
 I wiz jist bikin bye on the way tae a fancy dress foy when ye suddenly stammled intae the leerie stoup – … Continue reading Stammle.

 “Ye wee besom!
 Ye’ve no need fur tae waste sic muckle slabs o pizza as thon for tae cover the modesty o a drochle as yersel.”
-Translated: bisom, bussom, besom: scolding term for a misbehaving woman … Continue reading Besom.
+Translate: bisom, bussom, besom: scolding term for a misbehaving woman … Continue reading Besom.